White House holiday decor honors COVID-19 frontline workers

 WASHINGTON (AP) — Holiday decorations unveiled Monday for Joe and Jill Biden’s first White House Christmas honor frontline workers who persevered during the COVID-19 pandemic.

-Nurses, doctors, teachers, grocery store workers and others are recognized in this year’s gigantic Gingerbread White House, which this year was turned into a 350-pound (158.76 kilograms) gingerbread village with the addition of a school and police, fire and gas stations as well as a hospital, a post office, a grocery store and a warehouse to honor workers who stayed on the job.
+Nurses, doctors, teachers, grocery store workers and others are recognized in this year’s gigantic Gingerbread White House, which was made into a 350-pound (158.76 kilograms) gingerbread village with the addition of a school and police, fire and gas stations as well as a hospital, a post office, a grocery store and a warehouse to honor workers who stayed on the job.

 “Gifts from the Heart” is the theme.

-“The things we hold sacred unite us and transcend distance, time, and even the constraints of a pandemic: faith, family, and friendship; a love of the arts, learning, and nature; gratitude, service, and community; unity and peace,” President Biden and his wife, Jill, say in a commemorative 2021 White House holiday guidebook.
+“The things we hold sacred unite us and transcend distance, time, and even the constraints of a pandemic: faith, family, and friendship; a love of the arts, learning, and nature; gratitude, service, and community; unity and peace,” the Bidens say in a commemorative 2021 White House holiday guidebook.
 “These are the gifts that tie together the heart strings of our lives.
 These are the gifts from the heart.”

-First lady Jill Biden, a longtime community college professor, invited Maryland second graders Monday afternoon to help her unveil decorations matching the theme, said to be inspired by people the couple met while traveling around the country this year.
+The first lady, a longtime community college professor, invited Maryland second graders to help her unveil decorations matching the theme Monday afternoon.
+The decorations were inspired by people the couple met while traveling around the country this year, according to the White House.

-The COVID-19 pandemic is affecting holidays at the White House in other ways.

-It was unclear how the White House would handle holiday parties and receptions.
+The COVID-19 pandemic has affected the White House holiday season in other ways, though it’s unclear how parties and receptions may be tweaked to compensate for it.

-White House press secretary Jen Psaki has said there will be parties, but only that they will be “different” than in years past.
-Some indication will come Wednesday when the president and first lady and Vice President Kamala Harris and her husband, Doug Emhoff, light a menorah to celebrate Hannukah.
+White House press secretary Jen Psaki has said parties will be held, but that they’ll “different” than in years past.
+Some indication will come Wednesday when the president and first lady and Vice President Kamala Harris and her husband, Doug Emhoff, light a menorah to celebrate Hanukkah.
 Emhoff, who is Jewish, helped light the National Menorah on the Ellipse on Sunday.

-The volunteers who decorate the White House came only from the surrounding area this year, instead of from all over the United States as in past years because of COVID-19 concerns.
+Volunteers who decorate the White House came only from the surrounding area, instead of from all over the United States as in past years, because of COVID-19 concerns.

-The White House also wasn’t immune to the supply issues that many Americans are contending with.
+The White House also wasn’t spared the supply shortages that many Americans are contending with.
 Some topiary trees took a little longer to arrive, said social secretary Carlos Elizondo.

 The other showstopper of holidays at the White House is the official Christmas tree, an 18-foot-tall (5.5-meter tall) Fraser fir that commands the Blue Room and is trimmed with white doves and ribbon bearing the names of all U.S. states and territories to celebrate peace and unity.